-IRGC’s work is disseminated to a wide audience comprising policy- and decision-makers in both the public and the private sector as well as to practitioners who work in risk governance and the interface of science and policy.
+IRGC’s work is disseminated to a wide audience comprising policy- and decision-makers in both the public and the private sector as well as to practitioners who work in risk governance at the interface of science and policy.

-IRGC produces a series of different publications:
+IRGC produces various types of publications:

 (1) Concept Notes frame and outline a particular risk or issue, its key questions and governance deficits.
 Concept Notes may set the stage for possible further project work and collaboration and are reviewed internally but are not subject to external peer review.

 (2) Policy Briefs stem from formal IRGC project work, which includes the participation of representative experts in the field and often entails multi-disciplinary or multi-stakeholder workshops.
 Policy Briefs include IRGC recommendations for risk governance approaches and are subject to external peer review.